Reporting Sexual Misconduct & Getting Support

 - Distract or redirect individuals in unsafe situations.

-- Ask the person if he or she wants to leave.
+- Ask the individual if they want to leave.

 - Call University Police (570) 941-7777 or Scranton Police (911).